 Smart solutions for small scale living, modular systems, product designs that can be reassembled, a revaluation of raw materials or the development of new sustainable materials.
 Dutch Design Week 2018 was all about exploring new possibilities to reduce our footprint.
 Designers, scientists and the industry collaborate and try to find new solutions for a more sustainable way of living.

-In this context our Linoleum was embraced as a sustainable CO2 neutral product.
+In this context our Linoleum was embraced as a sustainable CO2 neutral product range from cradle to gate.
 DAE graduates, emerging product labels and design collectives either integrated or used Linoleum as starting point for the development of exciting new applications and brilliant material innovations.

 The project 'Buitenpost' is a collaboration between Chris Collaris Architects and the designer collective Dutch Invertuals commissioned by the Dutch holiday-housing company 'Droomparken'.